karlredman/Vimwiki-Gollum-Integration/README.md

 * Setup Configuration file
 	* For the setup outlined here use the configuration file included in the sources for this project under [mockwiki/gollum_admin/](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/mockwiki/gollum_admin/config.rb)
 * Start Gollum

+## Decorations
+* You can add a favicon.ico to the root directory if desired

 ## TODO:
 * [ ] Basic integration for gollum and vimwiki